duceppemo/basecall_nanopore_dorado/README.md

 # Basecall Nanopore Dorado

 ## Description
 This is a wrapper script to streamline nanopore basecalling using dorado.
-It will also perform read QC (pycoQC), \
+It will also perform read QC (pycoQC), filtering (Filtlong).
-trimming (Porechop) and filtering (Filtlong).

 ## Important notes
-- This script will only work in "Linux"
+- This script will only work in "Linux".
 - You must have conda and dorado basecall server pre-installed.
-- You need to have dorado install location added to your `.bashrc`
+- You need to have dorado install location added to your `.bashrc`.
 - The other dependencies will be automatically installed via conda during runtime, the first time.
+- PycoQC integration is not implemented yet.
+- Only minimal read filtering is done (remove bottom 5%).

 ```bash
 # How to update your $HOME/.bashrc